 You can also use your polite phrase followed by a question word – who, what, where, when, why or how.
 Here are some examples:

 - Do you know when the store opens?

 - Can you tell me how to lock this door?

 - I was wondering why you didn’t wait for me.

 - Do you know who ate all the cake?

-Making polite, indirect sentences in English is easy!
-You might need to use indirect questions in formal emails, and now you can!
 And don’t forget, you can also add “excuse me” to be even more polite.
-Now you can go see your boss and say “Excuse me, I was wondering if I can take a day off?”
+Now you can go see your boss and say “Excuse me, I was wondering if I could ask you about taking a day off.”
 I hope the answer will be, “Yes!”